TirumaliSaiTeja/JavaScript/README.md

 # JavaScript
-Basics to advance of JavaScriptt
+Basics to advance of JavaScriptt concepts